askomics/flaskomics/docs/tutorial.md

 Once the start entity is chosen, the query builder is displayed.

 The query builder is composed of a graph.
 Nodes represents *entities* and links represents *relations* between entities.
-The selected entity is surrounded by a red circle. links and other entities are dotted and lighter because there are not instantiated.
+The selected entity is surrounded by a red circle.
+Links and other entities are dotted and lighter because there are not instantiated.

 ![query builder](img/query_builder.png "Query builder, Differential Expression is the selected entity, GeneLink is a suggested entity")